Growing Chives At Home

 Chives are low-maintenance herbs.
 However, like other plants in its family, it requires enough sunlight.
 Expose it to at least 6 hours of sunlight for fast healthy growth.
 Place the pot adjacent to a window for direct sunlight.

-To boost its production, side-dress the herbs with fertilizer rich in ammonium nitrate.
+To boost its production, side-dress the herbs with a fertilizer rich in ammonium nitrate.
 With this, your chives will mature and bloom within 3 months.
 When it blooms prune it and prevent its spread to the other parts of the garden or pot.
 Chives are very hardy plants.
 You won’t have to worry much about pests and diseases.
-However, lookout for onion flies and thrips especially when they mature.
+However, look out for onion flies and thrips especially when they mature.

 If you follow the five steps mentioned above when growing your chives, you will be able to harvest your healthy leaves in no time.
 Assuming you planted them during spring your plants will be ready for harvest during midsummer.

 Cutting Your Herb

 This is 4 weeks after transplanting.
 Use garden scissors to cut 6-inch long leaves.
 Cut them at the base.
 Chives can be harvested repeatedly all year round when mature.
 Even so, suspend your harvest in the months of May and June to allow them to flower.